CaptainCuddleBuddy/CaptainCuddleBuddy/README.md

-- 👋 Hi, I’m @CaptainCuddleBuddy
+- 👋 Hi, I’m @Jonayed
 - 👀 I’m interested in esports
-- 🌱 I’m currently learning russian and javascript
+- 🌱 I’m currently learning Phython
-- 💞️ I’m looking to collaborate on nothing ig...
 - 📫 How to reach me just knock me up via email.
 <!---
 CaptainCuddleBuddy/CaptainCuddleBuddy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.